Where to Begin

 The MEWconnect app is a hardware wallet-like solution for your smartphone, so setup and use is very similar to an actual hardware wallet.
 You will make an app password for daily wallet access, and you will write down a 24-word phrase to restore wallet access in case you lose or break your phone and have to reinstall the app on a different device.

-MEWconnect is the next best thing to a hardware wallet.
-It’s quick to use, you don’t need a separate device, and it’s much more secure than software access because it keeps your private information away from the internet.
-If you really don’t have the time or the resources to purchase a hardware wallet, this is the best alternative.
+MEWconnect is quick to use, you don’t need a separate device, and it’s much more secure than software access because it keeps your private information away from the internet.
+If you really don’t have the time or the resources to purchase a hardware wallet, this is a good alternative.

 Detailed instructions for setting up MEWconnect and using it with MEW’s web interface can be found here and here.
 The concept is similar to the hardware wallet – you will connect the phone app to the web interface and confirm transactions on the phone first.
 Also like a hardware wallet, you will always need to use MEWconnect in combination with the MEW website.